 Android | iOS

-There are numerous task management apps in the Play Store/App Store today but I would have to recommend Asana.
+Numerous task management apps are available today in the Play Store/App Store, but I recommend Asana.

 It’s more than just a to-do list app.
-It is a team collaboration app where you can assign tasks and deadlines to individuals or teams, as well as set priorities and tags.
-You can even “heart” a task, equivalent to liking or following.
+It is a team collaboration app where you can assign tasks and deadlines to individuals or teams, set priorities and tags, and even “heart” a task, equivalent to liking or following.

 Dropbox